Categories

 What is the difference between Shielded and Unshielded multiconductor cable?

-Well, the most obvious difference is the addition of a foil shield on the cable or an absence of that foil shield, but it goes further than that.
-The foil shield is used in environments where electromagnetic interference is an issue.
+The most obvious difference is the addition of a foil shield on the cable or the absence of that foil shield, but it goes further than that.
+The foil shield is used in environments where electromagnetic interference (EMI) is an issue.
 Say for instance, that you need to run cables through an industrial or factory setting where there is high-powered equipment in operation.
-That equipment may transmit electromagnetic frequencies that would interrupt the signal passing through the multiconductor cable.
-By using a shielded multiconductor cable, you eliminate the risk of electromagnetic interference.
+That equipment may transmit electromagnetic frequencies that would interrupt or interfere with the signal passing through the multiconductor cable.
+By using a shielded multiconductor cable, you eliminate the risk of electromagnetic interference (EMI).
 Each shielded cable comes with a drain wire that terminates and grounds the entire shield which in turn makes it more efficient.
 So why would you use an unshielded multiconductor cable?
-In situations where there is no electromagnetic interference, the shield is not required and, in all honesty, unnecessary.
+In situations where no electromagnetic interference (EMI) is present, the shield is not required and, in all honesty, unnecessary.
 The best course of action is to use the best-suited cable for the task at hand.

 What benefits does each type of multiconductor cable offer?